flowdriveai/flowpilot/README.md

  - 1x USB-A to USB-A cable for connecting panda to PC and aditionally, an OTG cable is required if connecting panda to phone.
  - One of the [200+ supported cars](https://github.com/commaai/openpilot/blob/master/docs/CARS.md).
 The community supports Honda, Toyota, Hyundai, Nissan, Kia, Chrysler, Lexus, Acura, Audi, VW, and more.
 If your car is not supported but has adaptive cruise control and lane-keeping assist, it's likely able to run flowpilot.

+ For a more detailed overview, see the [wiring and hardware wiki](https://github.com/flowdriveai/flowpilot/wiki/Connecting-to-Car).

 # Installation:
 See the [installation wiki](https://github.com/flowdriveai/flowpilot/wiki/Installation).